 Losses and Loss Expenses.
 Our insurance subsidiaries' loss ratio, which is the ratio of incurred losses and loss expenses to premiums earned, was 64.2% for the first quarter of 2023, an increase from our insurance subsidiaries' loss ratio of 59.2% for the first quarter of 2022.
 We attribute this increase primarily to increased weather-related losses and decreased benefit of net favorable development of reserves for losses incurred in prior accident years.
 Loss ratios for both periods for the automobile and property lines of business reflected the impact of higher costs of labor, parts and materials.
 Weather-related losses of \$14.1 million, or 6.5 percentage points of the loss ratio, for the first quarter of 2023, increased from \$8.0 million, or 4.0 percentage points of the loss ratio, for the first quarter of 2022.
 The impact of weather-related losses activity to the loss ratio for the first quarter of 2023 was higher than our previous five-year average of 4.8 percentage points for first quarter weather-related losses.
-Large fire losses for the first quarter of 2022.
-On a statutory basis, our insurance subsidiaries' commercial lines loss ratio was 63.2% for the first quarter of 2023, compared to \$9.6 million, or 4.8 percentage points of the loss ratio of our insurance subsidiaries increases in the commercial automobile and commercial multi-peril loss ratios.
-The personal lines statutory loss ratio of our insurance subsidiaries increases to 66.4% for the first quarter of 2023, compared to 63.0% for the first quarter of 2022.
-We attribute this increase primarily to an increase in the personal automobile loss ratio, compared to \$10.0% for the first quarter of 2022.
-We attribute this increase primarily to an increase in the personal automobile loss ratio, compared to \$10.0% for the first quarter of 2022.
-We attribute this increase primarily to an increase in the personal automobile loss ratio, compared to \$10.0% for the first quarter of 2022.
-We attribute this increase primarily to an increase in the personal aut
+Large fire losses for the first quarter of 2023 were \$10.9 million, or 5.1 percentage points of the loss ratio, compared to \$9.6 million, or 4.8 percentage points of the loss ratio, for the first quarter of 2022.
+On a statutory basis, our insurance subsidiaries' commercial lines loss ratio was 63.2% for the first quarter of 2023, compared to 57.2% for the first quarter of 2022, primarily due to increases in the commercial automobile and commercial multi-peril loss ratios.
+The personal lines statutory loss ratio of our insurance subsidiaries increased to 66.4% for the first quarter of 2023, compared to 63.0% for the first quarter of 2022.
+We attribute this increase primarily to an increase in the personal automobile loss ratio.
+Our insurance subsidiaries experienced favorable loss reserve development for the first quarter of 2023 of approximately \$8.3 million, or 3.9 percentage points of the loss ratio, compared to \$16.5 million that decreased the loss ratio for the first quarter of 2022 by 8.3 pe